 1. Click on the table of contents button located in your Desk Space as shown.

-2. Casedo will automatically generate a table of contents file in your Desk Space.
+2. Casedo will create an empty table of contents in the Desk Space.

 6) Export your bundle to PDF